MarcosVasconcellosJr/PUCC-AC-HVEM_PipelineCPU/README.md

 2. With the [Intel Quartus Prime](http://fpgasoftware.intel.com/?edition=lite) installed, open the project .qpf file

-3. Compile and simulate the CPU</br >
+3. Compile and simulate the CPU

 OBS: You are also able to build your own program.
 We are gonna make a tutorial for it in the future.